silentkartographer/LArDRIP/README.md

 4. Running LArDRIP

-To run the model, use the following command:
+To run the model,

 First, modify ``` model_twoinactive_new.py ``` to point to the inputs above and place the outputs where you want them to exist.

+Then use the following command:

 ```bash python3 /ME_model/model_twoinactive_new.py ```